Simple high-accuracy method for solving bound-state equations with the Cornell potential in momentum space: The discretized form of the momentum-space Schr odinger equation

 where the matrices $D^{(1)}_{ij}=L'_j(p_i)$ and $D^{(2)}_{ij}=L''_j(p_i)$ depend only on the grid points close to $p_i$.
 Other interpolation methods can of course be used as well, such as spline interpolation.
 This will lead to different matrices $D^{(1)}_{ij}$ and $D^{(2)}_{ij}$, but the general form (\ref{eq:interpol}) will stay the same.

 It is convenient to slightly reorganize (\ref{eq:SEldisc}).
-The subtraction terms in the summations over $j$ contain $\psi_i$ and other factors that don't depend on the summation index and can be pulled out, leaving the following sums: \begin{widetext}
+The subtraction terms in the summations over $j$ contain $\psi_i$ and other factors that do not depend on the summation index and can be pulled out, leaving the following sums: \begin{widetext}

 Then we get